 In the absence of data of FTM, the same cannot be fair valued and therefore the same is carried at its carrying value as per books although the said investment is being accounted on FVTOCI.
-Carrying value ₹ Nil as invetsment has been fully provided (March 2017 : ₹ 93.56 crores net of provision made).
+Carrying value ₹ Nil as investment has been fully provided.

-(ii) Valuation Details of Sofinter as per IND AS 113 " Fair Value Measurements"
+(ii) Valuation Details of Sofinter as per IND AS 113 "Fair Value Measurements"